 The Mekong Delta

 The entire country is full of delicious and exotic fruit, but in the Delta the variety culminates!
 So be sure to stop for a fruit snack as often as possible and try them all!!!
 That means of course you will travel through fruit plantations – we did it by bicycle, on little side roads, and it was amazing.
 Seeing the Mekong from the perspective of a bike, is an amazing way to experience the area while staying in locally owned small hotels/home stays.
 A little breeze always cools you a bit when cycling and the occasional rain shower really doesn’t matter – just make sure your camera is well protected and fully charged, as you will have plenty of photo opportunities.

 The better known name of this thriving, multicultural city is Saigon.
 One very enriching experience is to learn about the many wars the Vietnamese and especially the South have endured and survived.
 The way these people were going through the most adverse conditions is simply humbling.
 But not only the history is fascinating in this place, also the presence!
 If you are brave enough: go on an evening Vespa tour to real local hangouts!
 Or join the Zumba class held early morning in the park next to an ancient Taoist Pagoda?
 A day cycle trip to the Cu Chi Tunnels is a must!

-We have several cycling tours which travel through Vietnam.
+We have an amazing cycling tour which travel through Vietnam.cu